Home Hard & Software What's New! Feedback Search References

 bulletThe input voltage range used for sensor input is +/-10V in general.
 Sound cards with line input provide an input range of about +/- 400mV.
 The microphone input is much more sensitive.
 Only sensors with low voltage AC output and low output impedance are suitable!

 bulletOnly two single-ended channels are available.
-Most data acquisition cards provide 8 or 16 channels that can be switched to single ended "non-symmetric" or differential "symmetric" inputs if signals differ in ground level.
+Many data acquisition cards provide 8 or 16 channels that can be switched to single ended "non-symmetric" or differential "symmetric" inputs if signals differ in ground level.

 Sound cards advantages